Discover how dish soaps work, which dish soap myth could harm your health, and how to find an effective natural dish

 Two of the more commonly used synthetic surfactants are:

-✔ Sodium lauryl sulfate or sodium Laureth sulfate (SLS)
+✔ Sodium lauryl sulphate or sodium Laureth sulphate (SLS)

 ✔ Sodium lauryl ether sulphate (SLES).

-These substances have been used as a substitute for natural soaps because they are effective and inexpensive.
-However, despite these advantages, studies showed that SLS can cause skin, eye, and respiratory irritation.
-To mitigate this, manufacturers started adding ethylene oxide to SLS to form SLES.
-Unfortunately, SLES can be contaminated with 1,4-dioxane (a possible carcinogen) during the manufacturing process.
+These substances have been used as substitutes for natural soaps because they are effective and inexpensive.
+Despite these advantages, SLS can cause skin irritation and respiratory irritation.
+To mitigate this, manufacturers added ethylene oxide to SLS to form SLES.
+Unfortunately, SLES can be contaminated with 1,4-dioxane.

-The good news is that there is a natural eco friendly dish soap that uses non-toxic surfactants in its formulations!
+The good news is that a natural eco-friendly dish soap uses non-toxic surfactants in its formulations!

 Natural dish soap manufacturers provide great alternatives for conventional dish soaps because they use ingredients such as lauryl glucoside and coco glucoside derived from natural sources such as coconut, palm oils and corn sugars.